denten-books/plain-text/2-surface.md

 and as distinct as the writing by hand, an absolutely legal and conclusive record" [@fankhauser_telegraphone_1909, 41].

-The use of magnetic tape for data processing begins in earnest in the 1950s.
-The state of the art relay calculator commissioned by the Bureau of Ordinance of the Navy Department in 1944 and built by the Harvard Computation laboratory in 1947 made use of standard telegraph "tape readers and punchers," adapted for computation with the aid of engineers from Western Union Telegraph Company [@staff_description_1949, 1-40].[^ln2-punch] The relay calculator was equipped with a number of Teletype Model 12A tape readers and Model 10B perforators, using 11/16-inch wide paper tape with "five intelligence holes."
+The use of magnetic tape for data storage and processing begins in earnest in the 1950s.
+For example, the state of the art relay calculator commissioned by the Bureau of Ordinance of the Navy Department in 1944 and built by the Harvard Computation laboratory in 1947 still made use of standard telegraph "tape readers and punchers," adapted for computation with the aid of engineers from Western Union Telegraph Company [@staff_description_1949, 1-40].[^ln2-punch] The relay calculator was equipped with a number of Teletype Model 12A tape readers and Model 10B perforators, using 11/16-inch wide paper tape with "five intelligence holes."
 The readers and punches were capable of operating at 600 operations per minute.
 Four Model 15 Page-Printers gave the means to compare the printed characters with the digits stored in the ticker tape-based controlling print register.
 In this setup, the numerical inscription was therefore already split between input and output channels: with input stored on ticker tape and output on the printed page, for verification.

-The next generation Mark III Calculator, commissioned by the Navy's Bureau of Ordinance in 1948 and completed in 1950 at Harvard used instead a combination of magnetic drum and tape.
-The surface of the drum was coated with a "thin film composed of finely divided magnetic oxides of iron suspended in a plastic lacquer, and applied to the drums with an artist's air brush" [@staff_description_1952, 1].
+The next generation Mark III Calculator, commissioned by the Navy's Bureau of Ordinance in 1948 and completed in 1950 at Harvard jettisoned tape in favor of magnetic drum and tape.
+The drum provided for limited but fast "internal" storage, where the tape was slower but easily swapped and extended to many reels.
+The surface of the magnetic drums was coated with a "thin film composed of finely divided magnetic oxides of iron suspended in a plastic lacquer, and applied to the drums with an artist's air brush" [@staff_description_1952, 1].
 The machine used twenty-five such drums, rotating at 6900 rpm and each capable of storing 240 binary digits.
 In addition to the fast "internal storage" drums, the "floor plan" included eight slow "external storage" tape-read mechanisms.
 Following the Turing model, the tapes extended the storage capabilities of the machine.
-Operators could prepare tape with information that would then make its way onto the internal magnetic drive for for data calculation and machine sequencing and control.
+Operators could prepare tape with information that would then make its way onto the internal magnetic drums for for data calculation and machine sequencing and control.
 Mark III was further equipped with five printers "for presenting computed results in a form suitable for publication.
 The printers were capable of determining the "number of digits to be printed, the intercolumnar and interlinear spacing, and other items related to the typography of the printed page" [@staff_description_1952, 1-40].

 Data was recorded on tape using binary numerical notation.
 To enter the number onto tape, the operator used the "numerical tape preparation table," an actual piece of furniture separate from the main machine.
-The tape stored the data long two channels, running the length of the tape.
-Each number was entered twice, first into Channel A and then into Channel B. This was done to prevent errors, since the operator worked blindly, without being able to see whether the intended mark registered properly on magnetic tape.
+The data was stored on tape along two channels, running the length of the tape.
+The operator entered each number twice, first into Channel A and then into Channel B. This was done to prevent errors, since the operator worked blindly, without being able to see whether the intended mark registered properly on magnetic tape.
 A signal would sound if the first quantity did not match the second and the operator would have to reenter the mismatched digits [@staff_description_1952, 143-88].
-To "ensure completely reliable results" the operator could use one of the five attached Underwood Electric teletypes to print all of the tape's columns and confirm visually.
+To further "ensure completely reliable results" the operator could use one of the five attached Underwood Electric teletypes to print all of the tape's columns and confirm visually.

-[^ln2-punch]: "Two means are available for preparing the functional tapes required for the operation of the interpolators.
-First, when the tabular values of *f(x)* have been previously published, they may be copied on the keys of the functional tape preparation unit [...] and the tape produced by the punches associated with this unit, under manual control.
-Second, as suitable contol tape may be coded directing the calculator to compute the values of *f(x)* and record them by means of one of th efour output punches, mounted on the right wing of the machine" [@staff_description_1949, 34].
+I d

 ![IBM Mag Card II, introduced in 1969 for use in the Magnetic Card/Selectric Typewriter (MC/ST) in 1969.
 "A simple relationship could be maintained between